 Ideally, mail callers stationery in advance (or send them copy they can print on their own stationery) so they can follow up with a thank you note or a letter with a remit envelope, as appropriate.
 Personal handwriting packs a punch!
 If this isn’t practical for you, you can also suggest language callers can use in an email–especially if this is your donor’s preferred method of communication.

-Do a live role play to help people feel more comfortable and take commentary and questions afterwards.
+Do a live role-play to help people feel more comfortable and take comments and questions afterward.
 Then adjourn for an hour and ask folks to make calls during that period.
 At the end, have everyone rejoin Zoom to debrief.
 Take the time to close with a heartwarming letter from someone you helped, an inspirational quote or bit of poetry, or anything else you think will leave people feeling inspired.

 No bandwidth this year to organize this mini-event?
 Please put it on your calendar for next year as a ‘must do.’
 It’s so much more cost-effective to renew an existing donor than to acquire a new one.
 And, in my experience, a majority of lapsed donors will renew if reminded.
 This year has been a particularly disorienting one, so the reminders will likely yield even more fruit than usual.
 Honestly, I can’t think of anything more important for you to do right now.